LuisAlejandro/agoras/docs/instagram.rst

 How to get ``--instagram-access-token`` parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll need a permanent access token with appropiate permissions to be able to use de Instagram Graph API.
-Read the tutorial `here <credentials/instagram.rst>`_.
+Read the tutorial :doc:`here <credentials/instagram>`.

 How to get ``--instagram-object-id`` parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~